 Our experience at Selce has shown that, with the right kind of help, households can slash their energy bills by accessing grants and discounts to reduce bills and getting help to improve the energy efficiency of their homes.

-We runs programmes for community groups or voluntary organisations who want to host a project in their local area which will provides practical support and guidance for those living in fuel poverty.
+We run programs for community groups or voluntary organisations who want to host a project in their local area that will provide practical support and guidance for those living in fuel poverty.
 Our community energy practitioners have won awards for their pioneering work in tackling energy inequalities.

 - What is fuel poverty? – official definitions and the lived experience.

 - What are the interventions into fuel poverty that an advisor can support clients with (energy and water market engagement, debt advice, light measures, grant funding for major measures, advocacy, advice about smart metering, white goods applications)

 - Types of projects that support those in fuel poverty (workshops, energy cafes, home visits, champion projects, hybrid partnership projects).
 The pros and cons of these types of projects

 - Community outreach and identifying those in fuel poverty.

 - Ways of funding a project (The Big Energy Saving Network, local funds, utility and industry funders, tender responses)

 - Does it fit with your groups mission and values